fledge-iot/fledge/C/plugins/storage/README.rst

 Storage Plugins
 ***************

-This directory contains the source code for the plugins used by the storage service.
+This directory contains the source code for the plugins used by the Storage service.

 Building
 ========